-Next I will join these the one to the left of them, crocheting the cream border around that square, and joining-as-I-go to the pair I just did.
+Next I will join these to the one to the left of them, crocheting the cream border around that square, and joining-as-I-go to the pair I just did.

 Follow the same idea… joining as we go… remembering that everything won’t fit perfectly because it was never meant to.

-Also keep in mind that you don’t always have to join as you go with the 3 dc clusters.
+Keep in mind that you don’t always have to join as you go with the 3 dc clusters.
 You can vary the stitches you do when you join as long as you’re joining the two squares together.

 When you finish your inner rectangle, you may want to add a few extra border rows going all the way around in a few colors to help define the shape, as in the original.

 I am continuing to join mine today and will post photos as I complete this inner rectangle.